Property Market Manchester 2021 Report

 This negative growth isn’t the first time the capital has dipped.
 According to Homelet, rental income in London in 2021 is -3.9% compared to 2020.

-Coupling this with the fact that 13% of people are leaving London for the North, and it’s clear that investing in the area is not always the best choice.
+Coupling this with the fact that 13% of people are leaving London for the North, it’s clear that investing in the area is not always the best choice.

 Here you can see a comparison between the two major North Western cities and London.